 Sovereigns and sovereign-owned entities can be investors as well as issuers of debt securities, and this too leads to concerns.
-In the US there has been some concern about the security implications of foreign ownership of businesses.
+In the US there has for some time been concern about the security implications of foreign ownership of businesses.
 Intensified concern about this issue during 2008 led to new regulations for the review of certain foreign acquisitions of US businesses.
-Concerns about a perceived increase in investment by sovereign wealth funds also led the funds to establish an International Working Group of Sovereign Wealth Funds which developed a set of principles and practices for such funds.
-The principles and practices have four objectives :
+10 Concerns about a perceived increase in investment by sovereign wealth funds11 also led the funds to establish an International Working Group of Sovereign Wealth Funds which developed a set of principles and practices for such funds.
+12 The principles and practices have four objectives:

-i.
-To help maintain a stable global financial system and free flow of capital and investment;ii.
-To comply with all applicable regulatory and disclosure requirements in the countries in which they
+- i.
+To help maintain a stable global financial system and free flow of capital and investment; - ii.
+To comply with all applicable regulatory and disclosure requirements in the countries in which they invest; - iii.
+To invest on the basis of economic and financial risk and return-related considerations; and - iv.
+To have in place a transparent and sound governance structure that provides for adequate operational controls, risk management, and accountability.13